Fright Night (2011)

 From the first time I saw this one in theaters, I felt an overwhelming sensation that just about everyone involved really gets this franchise.
 It’s not even a backhanded compliment to say that Friday the 13th isn’t all that complicated, especially since several filmmakers did find a way to complicate it during the later sequels.
 As such, it was nice to see a group tackle Jason with the express purpose of just turning him loose and having fun while doing so.
 Tone and purpose are the two defining characteristics of Friday the 13th, a franchise that always set out to paint the walls red and have as much fun imaginable while doing so.
 This is not to say it doesn’t have the potential to be genuinely creepy or atmospheric (the first five or so certainly have their moments), but after 30+ years, the genie is very much out of the bottle here: this has definitively become a vehicle for Jason Voorhees to hack, slash, and bludgeon victims for 90 minutes, and this movie embraces that.

-The cast of characters is perfectly balanced, full of perfectly nice people, lovable goofs, insatiable horndogs, and one outrageous prick in Travis Van Winkle’s Trent, who spends the entire movie practically inviting audiences to cheer his eventual death.
+The cast of characters is well-balanced, full of perfectly nice people, lovable goofs, insatiable horndogs, and one outrageous prick in Travis Van Winkle’s Trent, who spends the entire movie practically inviting audiences to cheer his eventual death.
 There’s an argument to be made that the performances here are a bit overdone, with many of the characters coming across as splatter movie clichés, and that’s fair.
 However, I’d counter that maybe that’s the point: Friday the 13th feels like an antidote to the self-aware strain of slashers, as most of the characters gloriously (and recklessly) drink, smoke, and fuck themselves into oblivion.
 Most of them do only exist to die, but at least they leave an impression before doing so, and I would further argue that some of them are no less outrageous than previous favorites.
 No, I doubt anyone really acts like some of the characters here; however, I also doubt that anyone really acted exactly like Jimbo and Teddy, either, among others (and certainly nobody dances like Jimbo).

 Besides that, who really comes to these things for the characters, anyway?
 This Friday nails the only one that really matters in Jason, portrayed here by Derek Mears as a sort of hybrid of previous interpretations.
 He occasionally mimics the robotic zombie tics made famous by Kane Hodder, but this is a largely feral—and quite human—Jason that strikes like a wild beast.
 Imagine Rambo crossbred with a territorial grizzly bear: cunning, savage, and, at times, actually scary in a way Jason rarely is.
 Watching him pick up his speed and break into a full sprint is a jarring image, and one that lets you know this Friday the 13th isn’t fucking around.
 There’s an immediacy to this movie—especially in the leaner, meaner theatrical cut—that reflects the urgency surrounding the entire endeavor of rebooting this franchise.
 “You wanted the best, you got the best,” it seems to announce before unleashing Jason and restoring him to his former glory.